 For the adaptations we talked about in the previous chapter to happen, the exercises need to be easy to increase weight and repetitions for progression.

-In case you want to workout at home or not use a gym, you can substitute the machine exercises with a body weight, dumbbell or kettlebell exercise that targets the same muscle groups.
-Don’t worry, we will show you the resources soon.
+In case you want to work out at home or not use a gym, you can substitute the machine exercises with body weight, dumbbell or kettlebell exercise that targets the same muscle groups.

-There are couple big issues with squats for seniors however, especially untrained ones.
+There are a couple of big issues with squats for seniors, however, especially untrained ones.
 Weighted squats require quite a bit of practice until you can perform them safely and effectively.
-They require very good mobility, balance and muscle coordination, something many seniors don’t have.
+They require very good mobility, balance, and muscle coordination, something many seniors don’t have.

 Not to mention it requires quite a bit of strength to perform a full range of motion squat, even with body weight or just the barbell.
 This kind of strength is also something most untrained seniors don’t have.

-Squats put quite a bit of pressure on the lower back, especially if you have technique issues and finish a heavy squat with a “good morning” where your hips shoot up too fast and leave your lower back with all the work.
+Squats put quite a bit of pressure on the lower back, especially if you have form issues, and finish a heavy squat with a “good morning” where your hips shoot up too fast and leave your lower back with all the work.

 The leg press is the perfect exercise for untrained seniors for the same reason the squat isn’t.
 The leg press doesn’t require much practice and the range of motion can be adjusted according to your mobility.
 Since you are sitting the leg press doesn’t require balancing and the coordination required is minimal.

-To prevent this, you need know couple things.
-The first is to find the proper width for your stance that allows the most range of motion like we mentioned a second ago.
-The second is to place your feed around the center of the sledge platform.
+To prevent this, you need to know a couple of things.
+The first is to find the proper width for your stance that allows the most range of motion as we mentioned a second ago.
+The second is to place your feed around the center of the sled platform.
 If your feet are too high, your hips will run out of range of motion, if they are too low your ankles will run out of range of motion.

-The third is the fact that you might have to do less than full range of motion leg presses because your current mobility won’t allow doing the full ROM.
-This will improve as you improve your mobility and do more of the exercise.
+The third is the fact that you might have to do less than a full range of motion leg presses because your current mobility won’t allow doing the full ROM.
+This will improve as you improve your mobility and gain experience with the exercise.

 The next extremely good strength exercise for seniors is the Romanian deadlift.
 It’s a bit more technical than leg press because it’s a free weight movement.
 It’s still relatively easy to perform if you know the right cues and very safe with moderate weights.